All the views expressed below are the personal views of the author, and are not financial or investment advice.

 Stop cascades occur most easily when market orders are used.
 This is because a market order will attempt to fill the entire order quantity, irrespective of how bad the price is.
 This order type is popular however because traders are worried that by the time their stop order is placed in the book, the market may have run away from any theoretical limit order they may have placed.

 Choosing to trigger on last price can exacerbate cascades since as the price falls, further stop orders are triggered causing a feedback loop.
-As pointed out in the tweet below from BitMEX after a price wick on their XRPUSD perpetual swap, alternatives such as choosing mark price or last price can be useful in avoiding being triggered by a stop cascade.
+As pointed out in the tweet below from BitMEX after a price wick on their XRPUSD perpetual swap, alternatives such as choosing mark price or index price can be useful in avoiding being triggered by a stop cascade.
 This is also worth noting since for derivative products, the mark price is usually the only price that can actually liquidate you!

 Last Price-triggered stops are vulnerable to fast market moves.
 A Stop Market executes the whole order at best available price.
 Stop Limits limit execution price, but may not fill the whole order; Fair or Index Price triggers aren’t directly affected by the Last Price.— BitMEX (@BitMEX) February 14, 2020